wendyverdonk93/docs/content/api/introduction.md

 We encourage you to study this API and start implementing your custom integration against our [``TEST`` environment](#environments)

-For any questions, email our Integration Team at <integration@multisafepay.com>
+For any questions, email the Integration Team at <integration@multisafepay.com>

 ### Postman